 A lot of industry leaders believe that the FDA will define the terms officially, once they approve CBD for use as a dietary supplement.

 As you can imagine, this creates a rather confusing, and annoying, environment for consumers and business owners alike.
 Broad spectrum?
 Full Spectrum?
 What’s the difference?
 This is exactly what most first time CBD buyers think before purchasing.

 Don’t worry.
 You will completely understand the differences between broad spectrum vs full spectrum CBD products after finishing up this article.

 What is a Cannabinoid Spectrum?

 The cannabis plant is rich in several plant-based chemicals including: essential oils, cannabinoids and terpenes.
-When dealing with broad spectrum vs. full spectrum CBD, the cannabinoid content is the big differentiator.
+When dealing with broad spectrum vs full spectrum CBD, the cannabinoid content is the big difference.